roura356a/csk/intl.en-US/Best Practices/Istio/Use ASM to migrate TCP traffic.md

     1. On the details page of the ASM instance, choose **Traffic Management** \> **VirtualService** in the left-side navigation pane.

     2. On the **VirtualService** page, click **YAML** in the **Actions** column of the tcp-echo virtual service.

-        On the **VirtualService** page, you can view the created tcp-echo virtual service.

     3. In the **Edit** panel, copy the following YAML code to the code editor and click **OK**: